 Pale Purple Coneflower is a beautiful Wisconsin native perennial that will handle many soil types and moisture levels.
 Typically found in prairies, they are tough and can handle rocky, clay, and dry soil.
 Their taproot makes them drought tolerant.
 They are distinguishable from other coneflowers by their pale purple petals that droop down and curl inward.

 Pale Purple Coneflower is best used in naturalizing a prairie.
 It can also be used in a wildflower and butterfly gardens.

 It can also be dried and looks very nice in fresh-cut flower arrangements.

 Many species feed on Pale Purple Coneflower.
 Honeybees, bumblebees, and hummingbirds drink the nectar.
-Endangered butterflies such as the Regal Fritillary and Ottoe Skipper also drink the nectar.
+Endangered butterflies such as Monarchs, the Regal Fritillary, and Ottoe Skipper also drink the nectar.
+Learn more about how to attract monarch to your yard.
 The caterpillar of the Silvery Checkerspot Butterfly feeds on the foliage.
 Moths feed on the flower heads.
 Goldfinches and sparrows eat the seeds.
 This is a valuable prairie plant for many wildlife to enjoy.